docker/docs/datacenter/dtr/2.2/guides/admin/install/system-requirements.md

 ---

 Docker Trusted Registry can be installed on-premises or on the cloud.
-Before installing, be sure your infrastructure has these requirements.
+Before installing, be sure your infrastructure meets these requirements.

 ## Software requirements